PaperMC/PaperDocs/index.md

 Please file bug reports on [GitHub](https://paperissues.emc.gs)

 ###Please be prepared to provide errors, stacktraces, and config files

+## Donating
+If you wish to donate, please visit the Aquifer Website and donate there.

 ## Special Thanks To:
 -------------